-"Moby-Dick" fans from around the world have celebrated their own grueling quest.
+"Moby-Dick" fans from around the world have celebrated their own tough quest.
 It was a marathon reading of Herman Melville's classic.

-The New Bedford Whaling Museum in Massachusetts held its 20th annual nonstop reading of the seminal man vs. whale novel on Jan.
+The New Bedford Whaling Museum in Massachusetts held its 20th annual nonstop reading of the seminal man vs. whale novel.
+The event was Jan.
 9-10.
-The event included a few new twists to mark the anniversary.
+It included a few new twists to mark the anniversary.

-What started with just "a couple of die-hards and some grog," according to museum president and CEO James Russell, has grown into an event that culminates in a cover-to-cover, 25-hour reading of the book aloud by about 150 volunteers.
-Hundreds attend the live event and thousands more watch a live stream.
+It started with just "a couple of die-hards and some grog," according to museum president and CEO James Russell.
+But it has now grown into a much larger event.
+It ends in a cover-to-cover reading of the book.
+The reading takes 25-hours.
+It was read aloud by about 150 volunteers.
+Hundreds attend the live event.
+Thousands more watch a live stream.

 The event has become so popular that this year's reading spots were snapped up within an hour.

 "This is my favorite museum event of the year," Russell said.
-"It touches on so many dimensions: the literary experience, the physical works of art, the theatrical performance, the workshops and focus groups."
+"It touches on so many dimensions."
+He cited the literary experience and the physical works of art.
+He also noted the theatrical performance and the workshops and focus groups.

 The readers were young and old.
 They included Melville scholars and Melville descendants.
 They come from across the country and overseas.
-This year's celebrity reader, who traditionally kicks things off by reading what has been called the most famous opening line in literature, "Call me Ishmael," was award-winning author Nathaniel Philbrick.
+This year's celebrity reader was Nathaniel Philbrick.
+He is an award-winning author.
+He kicked things off by reading what has been called the most famous opening line in literature.
+That line is, "Call me Ishmael."

-Portions were read in foreign languages.
-Those include Spanish, French and Dutch.
+Parts of the book were read in foreign languages.
+Those included Spanish, French and Dutch.

-The reading moves through different galleries of the museum, and at one point it even sails up the cobblestone street to the Seamen's Bethel - the Whaleman's Chapel in the novel.
+The reading moves through different galleries of the museum.
+At one point, it even sails up the cobblestone street to the Seamen's Bethel.
+It is called the Whaleman's Chapel in the novel.

-New for this year was a four-hour reading of a Portuguese adaptation of "Moby-Dick," and a two-hour children's version.
+There were two new things for this year's reading.
+One of those was a four-hour reading of a Portuguese adaptation of "Moby-Dick."
+There was also a two-hour children's version.
 It was read by kids ages 8 to 12.

-Philbrick, who wrote "In the Heart of the Sea," which won the National Book Award for nonfiction and was made into a movie of the same name, called it an honor to get things started.
+Philbrick wrote "In the Heart of the Sea."
+It won the National Book Award for nonfiction.
+The book was made into a movie of the same name.
+He called it an honor to get things started.

 "It's written with such force and complexity and beautiful language," he said.

-Philbrick confesses he didn't read "Moby-Dick" until he was "forced to" as a senior in high school, even though his father was a university English professor who specialized in American maritime literature.
+Philbrick confesses he didn't read "Moby-Dick" until he was "forced to."
+At the time, he was a senior in high school.
+This was even though his father was a university English professor who specialized in American maritime literature.
 Now, he estimates he's read the book a dozen times.

-Every year about 25 to 30 caffeine-fueled Melville aficionados manage to stay awake for the entire reading, Russell said.
+Every year about 25 to 30 Melville fans manage to stay awake for the entire reading, Russell said.

 "It's an immersive experience," he said.